Clinical Trials for Patients

 No guarantees can be made that any given Clinical Trial is safe.
 However, trials by reputable centers such as ours make every effort to maintain safety.
 The Clinical Trial is first reviewed and approved by an Institutional Review Board.
 This happens before any patients are enrolled.
 You are given a detailed Informed Consent.
 You review it before you agree to participate.
 You may withdraw your participation or leave the study at any time.
 Generally, we make every effort to make sure that any harm to you (and we have never had any significant safety issue in doing this for 22 years) is taken care of by the company developed by the new drug or product.

 Do you have any Clinical Trial going on at this time?

 Currently we are conducting the following Clinical Trials:

-- Patients ages 35-80, with Parkinson’s disease and Excessive Daytime Sleepiness.
-This study is looking at the effect of a new medicine on sleepiness in patients with Parkinson’s disease.
-It lasts 6 weeks, with five 24 hour stays with us as well as other visits.
-We pay up to $1700 for the subject’s time and expenses.
+- Idiopathic Hypersomnia Clinical Trial: Patients ages 18-55, with Idiopathic Hypersomnia.
+This study is looking at the effect of a new medicine on sleepiness in patients with Idiopathic Hypersomnia who have access to their previous test results confirming Idiopathic Hypersomnia.
+It lasts 10 weeks, with up to five 24 hour stays with us as well as two other visits.
+We pay up to $2000 for the subject’s time and expenses.

 Clinical trials come and go, and they fill up fast.
 Please click here to see if we are currently recruiting for any trials.